alebausa/express-escape/README.md

-# Welcome to the mistery app 🪄
+# Welcome to Express Escapes - the mistery app  🪄

 Uuuuuh welcome welcome welcome, I see you passed the first test... not too bad 😏

 Okay so: this repo is the base for your mistery app.
 ONE member of the team should fork and clone it, and then, start working.

-You will do pair programming: but that DOESN'T MEAN that only one of you has to do the all the work.
+> You will be doing pair programming: but that DOESN'T MEAN that only one of you has to do the all the work.
 All group members will be asked questions about the code, so you all better understand what's going on in the code presented.

 ⏳ *Hurry up, you don't have much time*!